 Entropion is an inversion of the eyelid margin.
 Often the eyelashes are directed posteriorly at the globe.
 It is an extremely common lid malposition.
 When the lashes are directed toward the globe, it can cause corneal and conjunctival damage.
 Ultimately, this can lead to corneal disease.
-An entropion can be unilateral or bilateral.
+Entropion can be unilateral or bilateral.
 There are four types of entropion: congenital, involutional, acute spastic, and cicatricial.
-The most common type in the lower eyelids is involutional, while in the upper eyelid it is cicatricial.
+The most common type in the lower eyelids is involutional, while in the upper eyelid, it is cicatricial.

-Entropion can be caused by horizontal eyelid laxity, attenuation or disinsertion of eyelid retractors, overriding by the preseptal orbicularis oculi muscle, previous surgeries, infection, inflammation, or congenital origins.
+Entropion can be caused by horizontal eyelid laxity, attenuation or disinsertion of eyelid retractors, overriding of the preseptal orbicularis oculi muscle, previous surgeries (particularly trans-conjunctival approaches), infection, inflammation, or congenital origins.
 Involutional changes are the most common etiology of entropion.
 As we age, the canthal tendons relax, and the eyelid retractors attenuate, causing misposition of the eyelid margin.
 Infection, irritation, and inflammation are the primary causes of acute spastic entropion.
 This condition occurs most commonly after intraocular surgery in patients who had unrecognized involutional eyelid changes preoperatively.
 Continual orbicularis oculi muscle contraction causes inward rotation of the eyelid margin.
-This, in turn, causes ocular, specifically corneal irritation, due to lash rub which perpetuates the problem.
-A tarsoconjunctival contracture causes Cicatricial entropion.
-Any mechanism that results in increased scar tissue formation can put an individual at risk for forming a cicatricial entropion.
+This, in turn, causes corneal irritation due to lash rub, which perpetuates the problem.
+A tarsoconjunctival contracture causes cicatricial entropion.
+Any mechanism that results in increased scar tissue formation can put an individual at risk for forming cicatricial entropion.
 Some common risk factors are the following: prior burns, trauma, infection, or inflammation.

 The eyelid is composed of multiple layers.
-Superficial layers to deep layers include the following: skin, muscles of protraction/orbicularis, orbital septum, orbital fat, retraction muscles, tarsus, and conjunctiva.
-The skin in relation to other skin is much thinner along the eyelid.
+From superficial to deep, these include skin, muscles of protraction/orbicularis oculi, orbital septum, orbital fat, retraction muscles, tarsus, and conjunctiva.
+The skin, relative to other skin throughout the body, is much thinner in the eyelid.
 Multiple nerves supply the eyelid.
-The superior lid's nerves are the infratrochlear, supratrochlear, supraorbital and lacrimal nerves of V1.
+The superior lid's nerves are the infratrochlear, supratrochlear, supraorbital, and lacrimal nerves of V1.
 The nerves of the lower eyelid are the infratrochlear and infraorbital nerve of V2.
-The blood supply to both of the lids is created by an anastomosis of the lateral and medial palpebral arteries.
-These arteries branch off the lacrimal artery and ophthalmic artery.
+The blood supply to both of the lids is created by anastomosis of the lateral and medial palpebral arteries.
+These arteries arise from the lacrimal artery and ophthalmic artery.

-In general, the lower lid is supported by the tarsus, orbicularis, lid retractors, and canthal tendons.
+In general, the lower lid is supported by the tarsus, orbicularis oculi, lid retractors, and canthal tendons.
 The canthal ligaments and tarsal plate horizontally stabilize the lid.
 The weakening of these structures permits the inversion of the lid.
 The lid retractors support the eyelid vertically.
 In the upper lid, the levator aponeurosis and Mueller's muscle provide this role.
-The lower lid retractors connect to the orbicularis muscle and skin overlying the muscle.
-As these extensions weaken, the preseptal orbicularis can move superiorly and supersede the pretarsal muscle causing the eyelid margin to rotate against the eye.
+The lower lid retractors connect to the orbicularis oculi muscle and skin overlying the muscle.
+As these extensions weaken, the preseptal orbicularis can migrate superiorly and supersede the pretarsal musculature causing the eyelid margin to rotate inward against the eye.
 Orbital fat content and overall volume decrease with age or after injury, often resulting in enophthalmos.
-The greater space between the eye and the eyelid creates a lid laxity or the ability for the greater orbicularis override driving an entropion to develop.
+The resultant relative increase in space between the eye and the eyelid creates a lid laxity, or the ability for the orbicularis to override the tarsus, causing entropion to develop.

-A patient who is unable to tolerate the procedure or have not attempted medical management.
+Contraindications include patients who are unable to tolerate the procedure or have not attempted medical management.
 Medical management of the underlying etiology needs to be controlled first, and then surgical correction can be considered.
-If inflammation or infection are not controlled, the prognosis is worse, higher risk of complications, and can often progress.
+If inflammation or infection is not controlled, the prognosis is worse, higher risk of complications, and can often progress.

-The following equipment is needed: No. 15 bard-parker blade, Castroviejo needle driver, Westcott scissors, Castroviejo 0.5 forceps, and cautery (monopolar or bipolar), 4-0 silk suture, 6-0 vicryl suture, 5-0 vicryl suture, corneal shield, and antibiotics ointment.
+The following equipment is needed: No. 15 bard-parker blade, Castroviejo needle driver, Westcott scissors, Castroviejo 0.5 forceps, and cautery (monopolar or bipolar), 4-0 silk suture, 6-0 Vicryl suture, 5-0 Vicryl suture, corneal shield, and antibiotic ophthalmic ointment.

 The patient should have been properly examined before surgical intervention and deemed appropriate for surgery by an ophthalmologist or surgeon trained in oculoplastic procedures.
 The patient needs to be educated about the associated risks and benefits of the intervention, including alternative therapies available.
 All possible complications should be discussed.
 Lastly, all questions from the patient should be answered.